gagdiez/hot-omni-docs/README.md

   },
 });

-// Reach hooks to use the bridge instance export const useBridge = () => {
+// React hook to use the bridge instance export const useBridge = () => {
   const nearWallet = useNearWallet();